 Teenagers are more susceptible to drug addiction than adults are.
 Whether the drug is alcohol, opioids, marijuana, or other substances, there are multiple reasons that teens suffer the devastation of drug addiction sooner than adults do.

 Understanding the reasons leads not only to greater knowledge about how teens are more susceptible to addiction but can enlighten you to seek the help needed in the event your teen has a drug addiction.

 Helping Your Teen Understand and Overcome Drug Addiction

 Seeking help for your teenager at a drug treatment program that serves teenagers is imperative.
-Your teen is not capable of stopping their drug abuse because you take away their phone and refuse to let them associate with their friends, whom you assume are responsible for the drug addiction.
+While enforcing reasonable consequences is a good start, your teen won’t stop their drug abuse because you take away their phone and refuse to let them associate with their friends, whom you assume are responsible for the drug addiction.

 - Brain in Progress: Why Teens Can’t Always Resist Temptation, National Institute on Drug Abuse (NIDA), 2015 January, Retrieved from http://www.drugabuse.gov/about-nida/noras-blog/2015/01/brain-in-progress-why-teens-cant-always-resist-temptation